certik/mlc/examples/mnist/README.md

     python mnist-tf.py train mnist-cnn-model
     python mnist-tf.py convert mnist-cnn-model

+The first command downloads the MNIST dataset and trains the neural network.
 The training takes about 1min 20s on Apple M1 Max, it automatically runs in parallel.
 The second command creates `mnist-cnn-model.gguf`.